 Urban trips have a wide variety of purposes.
 The above figure illustrates a typical set of daily trips associated with one employed individual with a child; an activity space (daily spatial behavior).
 Although the individual is directly involved in passenger movements (in this case as the driver), freight trips are also derived from all these daily activities.

 - Passengers trips.
-The first trip is concerned about commuting to the place of work.
+The first trip is concerned with commuting to the place of work.
 It is combined with dropping off a child at school and then driving to work.
 At lunchtime, a walking trip to a nearby restaurant is generated.
 Then, a drive back home and a trip to a shopping mall in the evening where consumption (grocery) and leisure activities are taking place.

 - Freight trips.
 Many freight trips can be derived from daily home-based and work-based activities.
 The great majority of these trips are not associated with the activities of a single individual, but usually reflect the aggregate demand of many.
-For instance, garbage can be picked up from residences, and parcels can be dropped and picked from an office building, both of which occurring along a route.
+For instance, garbage can be picked up from residences, and parcels can be dropped and picked up from an office building, both of which occur along a route.
 The function of consumption also generates substantial freight flows.
 For instance, restaurants and shopping malls have to be resupplied, often on a daily basis.
 The growth of e-commerce has resulted in more home deliveries of parcels.